byTheo/MS-Fairy-lights-node/README.md

 Optional:
 - either one tactile switch if you don't want to be able to manually dim the lights
-- or a rotary encoder with tactile switch encorperated.
+- or a rotary encoder with tactile switch encorparated.

 # Software
 All the embedded software I created for this board is located in the *software* directory of this repository.
 The directory contains several sketches that utilize the PCB and transform it into: